kz26/PyExcelerate/README.md

 ```

-## Packaging with PyInstaller.
+## Packaging with PyInstaller

 PyInstaller is the only packager officially supported by PyExcelerate.
 Copy hook-pyexcelerate.py to your PyInstaller hooks directory.

 ## Support
 Please use the GitHub Issue Tracker and pull request system to report bugs/issues and submit improvements/changes, respectively.
-All changes to code must be accompanied by a test.
-We use the Nose testing framework.
+**Please base all pull requests against the dev branch.
+All changes to code should be accompanied by a test when appropriate.** We use the Nose testing framework.